mherrmann/fbs-tutorial/README.md

 time `self.window` is accessed, `return MainWindow()` is executed.
 Further accesses then cache the value and return it without re-executing the code.

-The above approach is extremely useful: In your `ApplicationContext`, define a `@cached_property` for each component (a window, a database connection, etc.).
+This approach is extremely powerful: In your `ApplicationContext`, define a `@cached_property` for each component (a window, a database connection, etc.).
 If it requires other objects, access them as properties.
 For example, if the window requires the database because it displays information from it, then its